Letter of Interest

 Guidelines to submitting a Letter of Interest (“LOI”) to the Foundation

 Have you not received support from the Foundation before but are interested in making sure we are aware of your organization’s hard work, impact, and programming?
 Are you looking to be invited to apply for funding and receive the password to access the Application Packet for 2021 or some later year?
-This page will discuss some essential items to keep in mind when you provide information about your charitable activities to the Foundation.
+This page will discuss protocols to follow and essential matters to keep in mind when you provide information about your charitable activities to the Foundation.

 We will generally keep an LOI on file for a minimum of five years, so you should not send in an LOI more frequently than every five years.
-Be aware that the Foundation frequently plans its projects several years in advance, so you should not anticipate a response from us quickly even if we plan to ultimately invite your organization to submit an application.
+Be aware that the Foundation frequently plans its projects several years in advance, so you should not anticipate a response from us quickly even if we plan to ultimately invite your organization to submit an application over the next five years.

 There is no strict format for an LOI to follow, share any information with us you feel is important or helpful about what you do, but there are some things you should keep in mind when deciding whether you should send in an LOI and what the LOI should include:

 - Send one hard copy by mail only to the Brown Foundation office at 320 Metairie Hammond Highway, Suite 500, Metairie, LA 70005.
-We will absolutely not accept or review an LOI in any format other than being physically mailed to us (for example, we will not consider or even open attachments to electronic correspondence).
+We will absolutely not accept or review an LOI or any unsolicited request in any format other than being physically mailed to us (for example, we will not consider or even open attachments to electronic correspondence).

 - Your LOI should include a cover letter that identifies your program, mission, and how you assist in alleviating human suffering.
 There are no formal length expectations or restrictions to your LOI though we do respectfully suggest that the entire LOI package you prepare for us be under 15 pages in length.